 It may be a good idea, because of this, to have a couple of thoughts about how you can use the intranet to emulate Papa Smurf and perhaps map some of the aspects of his support work in digital form.

 Orientation aids for newcomers are something our intranet is quite good at offering.
-In relation to the many different special systems we have in place, these are comprised of three aids:
+The many different special systems we have in place are comprised of three aids:

 - A launchpad: this refers to a section that serves as a departure point for our most frequently used and important systems.
 Tools that belong to the user’s role appear here in personalized form.

 - The navigation: navigation menus help users to find their way around the content.
 They can also be used to provide tool overviews.